meidix/RMIexample/README.md

 $ python manage.py registery
 ```

-The default address and port of the registery is `localhost:7894`(The instruction to run the registery on a different port is provided).\
+The default address and port of the registery is `localhost:7894`.\
-The `manage.py` file is the main entry from which all the servers and application are run. the argument `registery`
+The `manage.py` file is the main entry from which all the servers and applications are run. the specified argument determines what application the `manage.py` should run, which in this case is the `registery`.\
-will determine which application it should run.\
 As you walkthrough this file you will see other command used with
 the `manage.py` file.